Skilvingr/bd_prochot_disable_module/README.md

     pacman -S dkms

 # Build and test
-    make
     make insmod
-This will load the module in the system.
-Running `dmesg` its messages should be visible.
+This will build and load the module in the system.
+Running `dmesg`, its messages should be visible.

 # Use dkms
     make install